SamuelQZQ/Unity-Visual-Effect-Library/README.md

 # Unity-Visual-Effect-Library

-Make different kinds of typical **Visual Effects** which could be valuable reference.
+Make different kinds of typical **Visual Effects** which can be valuable references.

 ### The First Try: Projectile VFX